Accenture bets on outsourcing business to drive growth

 "They're clearly gaining market share ...
 Outsourcing would be a bigger part of the business going forward," Barclays Capital analyst Darrin Peller said.

-The company, which competes with Cognizant Technology Solutions Corp (CTSH.O) and Infosys Ltd (INFY.NS), expects earnings of $4.22 to $4.30 per share in fiscal 2013.
+The company, which competes with Cognizant Technology Solutions Corp and Infosys Ltd, expects earnings of $4.22 to $4.30 per share in fiscal 2013.
 Analysts on average were expecting $4.15 per share, according to Thomson Reuters I/B/E/S.

 Accenture targets new bookings, a key indicator of future sales, in the range of $31 billion to $34 billion in fiscal 2013.
 New bookings in fiscal 2012 were $32.2 billion.